lionking0105/sapphire-ai/README.md

 - **Job Details Panel**: Enables input and editing of job-specific details.
 - **AI Feedback Panel**: Allows users to provide feedback on the AI-generated emails.
 - **Email Preview and Regeneration**: Offers a preview of the email content and the option to regenerate it.

-## Key User Flows and Functional Requirements

-### User Onboarding

-1. **Entering Business Information**: Users start by entering details about their company, including the nature of their business and the types of roles they are hiring for.
-2. **Data Storage**: This information is stored and used to personalize the recruitment emails.

-### Job Management

-1. **Viewing Job Listings**: Users can view all entered job listings on the Jobs Page.
-2. **Adding New Jobs**: Users can add new job listings, which will then appear on the Jobs Page.

-### Email Generation and Sending

-1. **Selecting Jobs for Emailing**: Users can select one or several jobs for which they wish to send out recruitment emails.
-2. **Customizing Email Recipients**: Users can choose the number of recipients for each email.
-3. **Email Creation and Review**: The system generates emails, which can then be reviewed and modified if necessary.

-### Feedback and AI Improvement

-1. **Providing Feedback on Emails**: After reviewing the generated emails, users can provide feedback, which is used to improve future email generations.

 ## Technical Architecture